 Paris – and international Communism – became interests after the war, as it was for much of Western Europe’s avant-garde.
 However, further literary success was elusive for Malaparte.
 Politically, he continued to maintain consistent individuality.
 A more notable later interest became film, and Malaparte was awarded the City of Berlin prize for his movie “Forbidden Christ”, at the first ever Berlin Film festival.
 It could be seen as the closing act of his wartime narrative, a revenge tale against fascist horrors in his homeland.

 After literature however, it is perhaps in architecture that Malaparte’s influence has been most widely felt.
 During a period of internal exile in Italy’s isolated coast, he had the architect Adalberto Libera draw up plans for a house for a particularly spectacular clifftop location in Capri.
-Dissatisfied, Malaparte redit the design, and had it built by a local stonemason.
-Extreme architectural porn follows.
+Dissatisfied, Malaparte redid the design, and had it built by a local stonemason (extreme architectural porn follows).

-Isolated, outward looking, and blank, Malaparte conceived of architecture as an act of self-portraiture.
-The roof becomes a sun deck, it’s views of the Mediterranean a place to observes the trials of Odysseus.
+Malaparte conceived of architecture as an act of self-portraiture or psychoanalysis, and the house is isolated, always outward looking, and blank.
+The roof becomes a sun deck, it’s views of the Mediterranean a perfect place to observes the trials of an Odysseus.

-The interiors have since been restored to their former glory, and sit between seeming remarkably contemporary, and a record of a peculiar time of forward looking 1940′s Italian modernism.
+The interiors have since been restored to their former glory, and can be viewed today.
+They sit somewhere between a remarkably contemporary looking style, and a record of a peculiar time and place (1940′s Italian Modernism).

-The house was notably used by Jean-Luc Godard in his film Le Mepris, with Brigitte Bardot sunbathing on its roof platform.
-The views of the Capri coast used as an almost ‘second’ screen, with the commonality of passionate desire to both love and film – and their inevitable dissolution – central concerns of the film.
+The house was notably used by Jean-Luc Godard in his film Le Mepris, with the house acting almost as a major character.
+The views of the Capri coast were used by Godard as a second ‘screen’, turning the action into a meditation on watching.
+Passionate desire towards both love and film – and a sense of inevitable dissolution – are both central concerns of the film.

-Malaparte’s house remains an accessible reminder today, even as his literary legacy is still under examination.
-His surname Malaparte itself was always a textural puzzle.
-First used in 1925, it could be literally translated as “Wrong” or “Evil Side”, a futurist counter to Bonaparte’s “Good Side”.
-Throughout his life, the author’s distance and mutability mirrored his own country’s experience, and perhaps today also our own.
+Malaparte’s literary output seems equally contemporary and temporal.
+His surname – Malaparte – itself is a textural puzzle.
+First used in 1925, it could be literally translated as “Wrong” or “Evil Side” (a counter to Bonaparte’s “Good Side”).
+The author’s sense of distance and mutability mirrors both his own country’s wartime experience, and perhaps our own contemporary one.